sujallamichhane/Lab2/README.md

 There are two options:

 A) Click "Add Files" to create new Java files in the repo manually.
-Create new files with name `Lab2_1.java` and `Lab2_2.java` You can re-type or copy paste your code into those files.
+Create new files with name `Lab2.java` You can re-type or copy paste your code into that file.

 B) Click "Upload Files" to just upload the .java files you already created.
-Navigate to the `src` folder on your computer and upload `Lab2_1.java` and `Lab2_2.java`.
+Navigate to the `src` folder on your computer and upload `Lab2.java.

 2) Once you've created the file you want, or uploaded them, navigate to the bottom of the Page and hit "Commit changes".
 Ensure "Commit directly to the `main` branch." is selected.
 You'll need to "Commit changes" once for each file you "Create" in GitHub, but can upload multiple files before a single Commit.